-Current Performance: AA+ rating achieved in rating review as part of 2013 bond issuances.
-The County has retained this AA+ credit rating from Standard and Poor's.
+Current Performance: In 2022, the County retained an AA+ credit rating from Standard and Poor's (S&P).
 This rating is just one step below the highest possible rating of AAA.
-The rating makes the debt offerings of the County more attractive to investors and lowers the cost of borrowing.
-This rating was retained by the County having sound financial policies, strong management, and a broad and diverse economy.

-Data source: Standard & Poor's Ratings Services
+The rating makes the County's debt offerings more attractive to investors and lowers the cost of borrowing.
+This rating was retained by the County due to sound financial policies, strong management, and a broad and diverse economy.
+Data source: Standard & Poor's Ratings Services.